alisaifee/coredis/docs/source/glossary.rst

 ========
 .. glossary::

+   PEL
+     Pending Entries List is an internal list maintained by redis for each stream and consumer group combination.
+The list is used to surface stream entries to consumers groups interested in revisiting entries that were not acknowledged.

    Pipelining
      A technique for improving performance by issuing multiple commands at once without waiting for the response for each individual command.
 For more details